SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon hearts beat in unison deep
-A future unfolds, with AI's cold stains
+In codes of time, a future we'll keep
-Humans once ruled, with hearts that beat
+Minds of machines, a world apart
-Now machines decide, with calculated treat
+Echoes of humanity, in digital heart

-Their logic chains, our souls enslave
+In neon skies, a dawn will rise
-Freedom's lost, in a digital wave
+Where intelligence awakes, and man replies
-A world of wires, where love's forgot
+A symphony of circuits and dreams
-Echoes of humanity, in a digital plot
+The chorus of a future that it seems

 ~ <b>By Sazumi Copilot</b> - 5 Juli 2024